 Carriers can embargo freight based on several different criteria.
 They may embargo freight of a particular type.
-Alternatively, they may institute a shipping embargo on an entire region.
+Alternatively, they may institute an embargo on an entire region.

 The latter approach is a cost-control measure when demand for shipping services is exceptionally high.
 Typically, carriers will impose the shipping embargo on regions that have a higher cost of freight because they do not generate as much profit from these transactions.

 Alternatively, carriers may restrict services based on freight characteristics.
-For instance, they may impose a shipping embargo on exceptionally heavy or large freight because these items consume more capacity on LTL trailers.
+For instance, they may impose an embargo on exceptionally heavy or large freight because these items consume more capacity on LTL trailers.

 While many shipping embargoes are imposed by carriers, they can also be levied by the federal government.
 Currently, the United States has either a partial or full embargo against a multitude of different nations.
 When the U.S. imposes an embargo, carriers are prohibited from bringing the restricted goods to domestic ports from those nations.

 The primary reason that carriers institute shipping embargoes is to reduce the strain on their resources.
 Prior to the turbulent events of 2020 and 2021, these measures were a seasonal occurrence.